quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 Quilt catalog users.

-The Voila libraries execute a remote Jupyter Kernel and stream the results to the browser with Tornado.
-Jupyter kernels run on single EC2 instance (`t3.small` by default) in Linux containers that have network access but do not have access to persistent storage.
+The Voila libraries execute a remote Jupyter Kernel and stream the results to the browser with tornado.
+Jupyter kernels run on a single EC2 instance (`t3.small` by default) in Linux containers that have network access but do not have access to persistent storage.
 The catalog users's AWS credentials are passed to Jupyter kernel as [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-list).